lachy874125/bmp_processor/README.md

 # BMP Image Processor

 This project is a recreational and learning endeavour.
 Currently, it is simply a library for reading and writing .bmp files.
-It is compatibly with most common .bmp file formats.
+It is compatible with most common .bmp file formats.
 I intend for it to become a command-line tool to perform various image processing actions.
 The implementation will remain entirely in the C programming language.

 ## Features